jwr42/jwr42.github.io/Portfolio.md

 permalink: /portfolio/
 ---

-{% for project in site.Portfolio %}
+{% for project in site.portfolio %}

 {% if project.redirect %}
 <div class="project">